 8 Levels Of Resistance

 Max Weight 200 Pounds

-The LCD screen is large and clear, providing you with readouts of your time, speed, distance and calories burned.
-The maximum user weight of 220 pounds is little light, compared to the likes of the Exerpeutic folding bike.
+The LCD screen is large and bright, providing you with readouts of your time, speed, distance, and calories burned.
+The maximum user weight of 220 pounds is little light, compared to the likes of the Exerpeutic folding exercise bike.

-The Sunny Indoor Exercise Cycle is extremely lightweight, with an overall weight of just 61 pounds, which includes a durable 22 pound flywheel.
+The Sunny Indoor Exercise Cycle is exceptionally lightweight, with an overall weight of just 61 pounds, which includes a durable 22-pound flywheel.
 It folds to a very compact size, which can be stored in a closet or under a bed.
-The frame construction is solid and this collapsible stationary bike is secure when set up.
+The frame construction is solid, and this folding exercise bike is secure when set up.

 3. Feierdun Folding Exercise Bike

 Precision Dual Flywheels